 US Marriage Laws

-Note: If a woman plans to change her name because of marriage (or any other reason), she needs to contact the Social Security Administration to get a new Social Security card.
+Note: If any person plans to change their name because of marriage (or any other reason), they need to contact the Social Security Administration to get a new Social Security card.
 This would also apply if children will be changing their names.
 Click here for Form SS-5.